Recycling at Community Events

 - Keep the recycling areas neat and clean.

-- If required, designate a central collection area for garbage and recycling, where roll-off bins and drop-off boxes are located.
+- Depending on the size of the event, designate a central collection area for garbage and recycling, where roll-off bins and drop-off boxes can be located.

 - Label recycling and garbage containers with clear, large signs, ideally with simple words and pictures/graphics to illustrate what goes into each bin.
 Signage should be placed at eye level.
 If feasible, attach a physical example of the types of materials being used at the event to the appropriate container to recycle/dispose it in.